jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Strangle knot.][strangle-knot]** Use in place of one or two half-hitches to lock any unfinished knot.
-- **Double-throw reef knot.** A more secure symmetric variant of the surgeon's knot.
+- **Double-throw reef knot.** Variant [H2H2s][surgical-knot-study] of the surgeon's knot.
 Use in place of reef knot, especially when it can't be relied upon to remain pressed against a convex surface, or when using stretchy rope.
 - **Double-slipped double-throw reef knot.** Use in place of double-throw reef-knot for a secure quick-release bow.
 - **Reef knot in two bights.** Use in place of double-slipped reef knot for a